danog/MadelineProtoDocs/docs/API_docs/methods/invokeAfterMsgs.md

-Invokes a query after a successfull completion of previous queries
+Invokes a query after a successful completion of previous queries

 ### Parameters: